jesusaguado/site/jesusaguado-github-site/content/_index.md

 # About me

-I'm Jesús Aguado.
 I am a scientist and technologist with a passion for data analysis, machine learning and statistics.
 You can check my CV
 [here](docs/curriculum.pdf).
 This page is hosted on my [